How to Import KML files in Hammer Hub and Hammer App

 Open the newly created file and select 'Add task' in the top right hand corner, highlighted here in red.

-Once you have selected 'New task' you will be presented with the available missions list, above the list you will see 'Please select a module/task below or Import KML' highlighted here in red.
+Once you have selected 'New task' you will be presented with the available missions list, below the list you will see the option 'IMPORT KML'